evnik/XcodeRN/Xcode12.2Beta3.md

 ### Build System

-#### Resolved Issues
+#### Known Issues

-*   `xcodebuild` no longer incorrectly double-escapes the output of `xcodebuild -showBuildSettings -json`.
+*   `xcodebuild` double-escapes the output of `xcodebuild -showBuildSettings -json`.
 (63554669)

+### Core Data

+#### Known Issues

+*   Core Data’s model editor may display a blank Detail area for an Entity when running in macOS 11 beta 9.
+(69472812)

+### Debugging

+#### Known Issues

+*   Xcode fails to install an app with multibyte UTF-8 characters in its bundle name, and presents an error of “failed to hardlink copy”.
+(69887557) (FB8766413)

+    **Workaround**: Use only uppercase letters (A-Z), lowercase letters (a-z), hyphens (-), underscores(__), and spaces in an app’s bundle name.
+By default, an app’s bundle name matches its target name, which you can change in the project editor.

+    Note that this issue doesn’t impact an app’s Bundle ID or Bundle Display Name, only the name of the app’s `.app` folder on disk, which isn’t usually seen by users.

+*   When you build and run an app in macOS 11 beta 10, the app may pause immediately at a SIGCONT signal.
+(69936597)

+    **Workaround**: Continue execution as you would if the app had stopped at a breakpoint.

 ### Previews

 #### Known Issues

-*   Using the device name “Mac Catalyst” in a [`PreviewDevice`](https://developer.apple.com/documentation/swiftui/previewdevice) modifier may cause the preview to fail.
+*   Using the device name “Mac Catalyst” in a SwiftUI [`PreviewDevice`](https://developer.apple.com/documentation/swiftui/previewdevice) modifier may cause the preview to fail to update.
+Instead, the banner displays the error “Cannot preview in this file – rendering service was interrupted”.
 (65305155)

     **Workaround**: Remove the `previewDevice` modifier and switch to the “My Mac” run destination.

 ### Signing and Distribution

-#### Known Issues
+#### Resolved Issues

-*   Xcode can’t distribute an archive containing an App Clip if the parent app’s application identifier doesn’t begin with a Team ID.
+*   Xcode can now distribute an archive containing an App Clip even if the parent app’s application identifier doesn’t begin with a Team ID.
 (67401115) (FB8461092)

 ### Simulator

+#### Resolved Issues

+*   Fixed an issue that could cause apps linking against [Core NFC](https://developer.apple.com/documentation/corenfc) to crash with an error of “Library not loaded” from `dyld`.
+(67961203)

+*   Fixed an issue that could prevent Shortcuts from running in simulated devices.
+(69516795)

 #### Known Issues

-*   Shortcuts may not run in simulated devices.
-(69516795)
+*   Simulators may not be available when running command-line tools like `simctl` or `xcodebuild` from a non-root LaunchDaemon, or when launching as a different user from the current user (for example, with `sudo` or `launchctl`).
+(62188195)

-*   Simulators for iOS 13, tvOS 13, and watchOS 6 or earlier don’t run on the Developer Transition Kit, even though Xcode Preferences allows you to download these older runtimes.
-Future Macs with Apple silicon will support some older iOS and tvOS Simulators.
+*   Simulator runtimes for iOS 13, tvOS 13, and watchOS 6 and earlier don’t work on the Developer Transition Kit.
+Preferences offers these runtimes for download, but creating a simulated device from one of these runtimes fails, claiming the runtime is unavailable.
+Future Macs with Apple silicon will support a limited set of older simulator runtimes for iOS and tvOS.
 (66115743) (FB8157217)

 #### Deprecations

-*   Simulators for watchOS 6 or earlier require 32-bit processes that aren’t supported on Macs with Apple silicon.
+*   Simulators for watchOS 6 or earlier aren’t supported on Macs with Apple silicon.
 (66352760)

+### Swift

+#### Resolved Issues

+*   Fixed a regression that caused property wrappers to leak objects during their initialization.
+(69023636)

 ### Swift Packages